-We also performed several rotations of the single monocrystal inside the EPR cavity at different angles, both with the monocrystal in vertical and horizontal position on the holder from 0 to 360º (every 45º) to collect EPR data from intermediate directions of the molecules inside the crystal (Figure 6 and 7, respectively).
+We also performed several rotations of the single crystal inside the EPR cavity at different angles, both with the monocrystal in a vertical and a horizontal position on the holder from 0 to 360º (every 45º) to collect EPR data from intermediate directions of the molecules inside the crystal (Figure 6 and 7, respectively).
 When the monocrystal is in a vertical position on the holder, the g value varies from 2.0092 (parallel to b axis) to 2.0062 (parallel to a axis) and the width of the EPR signal is very similar.
-By contrast, when the monocrystal is in a horizontal position on the holder the width of the signal changes significantly when turning the crystal from g = 2.0031 (parallel to c axis) to g = 2.0063 (parallel to a axis) (Figure 7), indicating an important anisotropy in these directions.
+By contrast, when the monocrystal is in a horizontal position on the holder, the width of the signal changes significantly when turning the crystal from g = 2.0031 (parallel to c axis) to g = 2.0063 (parallel to a axis) (Figure 7), indicating an important anisotropy in these directions.

 Figure 6.
-EPR spectra corresponding to the rotation of the single monocrystal in a vertical position on the holder every 45º from 0 to 360º (only shown from 0º to 180º).
+EPR spectra corresponding to the rotation of the single crystal in a vertical position on the holder every 45º from 0 to 360º (only shown from 0º to 180º).
 At 0º, H is parallel to the b axis and at 90º, H is parallel to a axis.

 Figure 7.
-EPR spectra corresponding to the rotation of the single monocrystal in a horizontal position on the holder every 45º from 0 to 360º (only shown from 0º to 180º).
+EPR spectra corresponding to the rotation of the single crystal in a horizontal position on the holder every 45º from 0 to 360º (only shown from 0º to 180º).
 At 0º, H is parallel to c axis and at 90º, H is parallel to a axis.

-The magnetic properties of a polycrystalline sample of diradical 3 were investigated by SQUID in the temperature range 2-300 K. The temperature dependence of the molar magnetic susceptibility M, is given in Figure 8.
+The magnetic properties of a polycrystalline sample of diradical 3 were investigated by SQUID magnetometry in the temperature range 2-300 K. The temperature dependence of the molar magnetic susceptibility M, is given in Figure 8.
 The MT value of 0.75 cm3 K mol-1 at 300 K corresponds to the expected contribution of two noncorrelated S = ½ spins.
 The MT value remains constant from 300 K to ca. 80 K and then decreases sharply.
 This behaviour is indicative of antiferromagnetic interactions between the spin carriers.
 When disulfide 3 was anchored onto Au NPs forming high coverage of radicals on the surface,8 antiferromagnetic interactions were also present and dominant but a contribution of ferromagnetic ones at low temperature was also observed.

 Taking into account the packing of the X-ray crystal structure, the unpaired spins on TEMPO groups are probably coupled antiferromagnetically through the TEMPOs oriented antiparallel along the c axis from different columns (Figure 2), which correspond to the shortest distance between two N-O. units.